• Home

 💬 Learn Some Basic Spanish

 There is some limited English spoken throughout Merida in places where tourists and expats tend to go.
 But most people throughout Merida speak Spanish, in addition to Mayan dialects.
-It can be a great idea to learn up on some basics before a trip to Merida.
+It can be a great idea to learn some basics before a trip to Merida.
 If you don’t speak any Spanish at all, it’s still possible to get by, albeit with some difficulties.
 Yet knowing even a tiny amount of Spanish and some simple pleasantries can really go a long way to enhance a visit to Merida.

 We like to use Babbel as an easy, fun, and inexpensive way to learn Spanish.
 With each lesson just 10-15 minutes, it’s something we can always work into the day.
-The associated app even lets us learn Spanish on-the-go.
+The associated app even lets us learn Spanish on the go.
 It’s a great way to brush up before visiting Merida.
 Right now you can use this discount link to save up to 60% off a subscription.

 ☠️ Stay Safe in Merida